Links:

 thanks for for sharing your NTWD “Non Turing Washer Design” for the DUOMATIC hub.

-http://hubstripping.wordpress.com/2009/09/07/john´s-duomatic-bicycle-project/
+https://hubstripping.wordpress.com/2009/09/07/john´s-duomatic-bicycle-project/

 Gruß,